WEYE

-WEYE (104.3 FM, "Eagle 104.3") is a radio station licensed to serve Surgoinsville, Tennessee, United States.
-The station is owned by Positive Alternative Radio, Inc. It broadcasts a Contemporary Christian format.
+WEYE (104.3 FM) is a radio station licensed to serve Surgoinsville, Tennessee, United States.
+The station is owned by Positive Alternative Radio, Inc. It broadcasts a Christian adult contemporary format.

 The station was assigned the WEYE call letters by the Federal Communications Commission on July 16, 1990.

 History

 At one time, WEYE was solid gospel format with the name Y-104.3 and an SRN affiliate.
 As "Eagle 104.3" WEYE was "Home of the Country Legends" with a Classic country format.